MangoodLuck/drf-rbac-plus/README.md

 ]
 ```

-Add UserRolePermission to your DEFAULT_PERMISSION_CLASSES(django-restframework setting).
+Add UserRolePermission to your Django-Rest-Framework settings.

 ```
     'DEFAULT_PERMISSION_CLASSES': (